MercerMahaffey/blackjackProject/README.md

 # Blackjack

-This is an exercise to create a funcitioning BlackJack game usign HTML, CSS, and JavaScript over the course of one weekend:
+This is an exercise to create a funcitioning BlackJack game usign HTML, CSS, and JavaScript over the course of a weekend:

 ![Demo of the game](./images/blackjackDemo.gif)